Automattic/wp-calypso/client/components/section-header/README.md

 - `className` - _optional_ (string|object) Classes to be added to the rendered component.
 - `label` - _optional_ (string) The text to be displayed in the header.
-- `popoverText` - _optional_ (string) If entered, a support popover will appear to the right with this text.

 ## General guidelines